weaversa/cryptol-course/labs/Language/IntroTypeHackery.md

     n' = `n
 ```

-Some notation I used in the above:
+Some notation used in the above:

 + `x'`, `y'` and `z'` represent numbers that have been halved and
   shrunk by a bit.
 They are used as arguments to the recursive call in